Skip to main content

 Safety reasons force removal of more services at Last Mountain Lake

-… Safety reasons force removal of more services at Last Mountain Lake … Safety reasons force removal of more services at Last … service for about 250 property owners, or about 16% of its customer base in the area.
-SaskEnergy monitors ground …
+… Safety reasons force removal of more services at Last … Safety reasons force removal of more services at Last … service for about 250 property owners, or about 16% of its customer base in the area.
+SaskEnergy monitors ground … this will be difficult for these customers, but their safety and that of the communities we serve must come …

 Commercial Space and Water Heating Rebate